Pre-Production Testing: Catch Bugs Before They Merge

 The testing surface has expanded.
 The standard pipeline hasn’t kept up.

 Engineering orgs that added a pre-production layer didn’t build it because they had extra time.
 They built it because production kept surprising them.
 Auth breaks on first login from a specific device.
 Subscription logic that cracks under edge-case account states.
-Onboarding flows that pass every check and break on real hardware.
+Onboarding flows that pass every check and break in production.

 Every app has these bugs.
 The question is where you find them: before the merge, or after the ship.